Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is a Foreign Limited Liability Company?

 A foreign LLC isn’t a special type of LLC.
-Instead, it’s an LLC that was formed in another state that wants to operate physically in Rhode Island.
+Instead, it’s an LLC formed in another state that wants to operate physically in Rhode Island.
 Physically operating means having a presence, such as having an office or hiring an employee.

 What is a Professional Limited Liability Company?